US Surgeon General Advisory: How Immersive Virtual Trainings Can Help Schools Address Youth Mental Health Crisis

 Call to Action for Educators, School Staff, and School Districts

-The Advisory calls on educators to take action, with two pages of recommendations specifically for educators, school staff, and school districts.
+The Advisory calls on educators to take action and includes several pages of recommendations specifically focused on educators, school staff, and school districts.

-- Create positive, safe, and affirming school environments with efforts such as anti-bullying policies, bystander interventions, mental health education.
+- Creating positive, safe, and affirming school environments with efforts such as anti-bullying policies, bystander interventions, mental health education.

-- Expand social and emotional learning programs and other evidence-based approaches that promote healthy development.
+- Expanding social and emotional learning programs and other evidence-based approaches that promote healthy development.

-- Learn how to recognize signs of changes in mental and physical health among students, including trauma and behavior changes.
+- Learning how to recognize signs of changes in mental and physical health among students, including trauma and behavior changes.
 Take appropriate action when needed.

 - Provide a continuum of supports to meet student mental health needs, including evidence-based prevention practices and trauma-informed mental health care.